 We obviously need to insure the Hall's assets, and any potential liabilities from third party claims (and we are obliged to do so under charity law).
 Hence the management committee is insured for loss, theft or damage to the building and contents by fire or most forms of accidental damage.
-The current amounts insured and the full range of covers can be seen in the schedule extract below.
-(A full copy of the Schedule and 30 page insurance document with all terms and conditions, is in file storage if required.)
+The current amounts insured for the property and contents can be seen in the schedule extract below.
+(A full copy of the 18 page Schedule with the full range of covers and related documents with all terms and conditions, is in file storage if required.)